coder0xff/whisptray/README.md

 - `--energy_threshold`: Energy level for mic to detect (default: 1000).
 - `--record_timeout`: How real-time the recording is in seconds (default: 2.0).
 - `--phrase_timeout`: Silence duration before a new phrase is considered (default: 3.0).
 - `--default_microphone` (Linux only): Name or part of the name of the microphone to use (default: 'pulse').
-Use `dictate --default_microphone list` to see available microphones.
+Use `whisptray --default_microphone list` to see available microphones.

 ## Development